rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/heap/heap.md

-- Heap a.k.a **binary heap**, is a specialized tree based data structure that satisfies the heap property, ensuring that a value of a parent node is always greater that or equal to(in a **max heap**) or less that or equal to(in a **min heap**) the value of its children.
+- Heap (will be working with binary heap specifically), is a specialized tree based data structure that satisfies the heap property, ensuring that a value of a parent node is always greater that or equal to(in a **max heap**) or less that or equal to(in a **min heap**) the value of its children(the left and the right child).
 A heap is a **complete binary tree**( meaning all levels are fully filled, except possibly the last one, which is filled from left to right) that can be implemented using a **list**.
 It can be used to implement *priority queue*. [you can look at it in both tree representation or list representation, check wikipedia](https://en.wikipedia.org/wiki/Heap_(data_structure)#/media/File:Max-Heap-new.svg).
 This heap is different from **memory heap** since memory heap is a diff concept.

 - Heap is usually implemented with a List.
 - Each element in the list represents a node of the heap and